Links to other Astronomy and IDL related sites

 quality testing, bookkeeping, dark/flat/linearity corrections, and wavelength

 calibration needed to generate "science ready" images.
-Version 3.3.1 released
+Version 3.4.1 was released

 MRLENS (Multi-Resolution methods for gravitational LENSing).